the Potter Valley Project

 On May 11, 2022 FERC requested PG&E to provide a plan and schedule for the surrender application.

-If no private, public and/or regional entity steps up to take over the Project, it is very likely that one or both dams will be removed and a water supply resource that has served our region for over 100 years will be gone.
+Unless an agency or entity steps up to take over the Potter Valley Project, it is very likely that both dams will be removed and a water supply resource that has served our region for over 100 years will be gone.

 If Scott Dam is removed, Lake Pillsbury will vanish forever.